Finding 100 Things to be Grateful For

 First, I recognize that some of these are not going to apply to you.
 You may be recovering from an illness or an accident or had a childhood of hardship.
 If that is the case, shift your focus to being grateful for whatever good you can find.
 Whatever hardship you are experiencing in your life, recognize that it could be much worse.

 The key here is to be specific.
 When you write about your family, friends or yourself, write exactly what traits you value and appreciate.
-We know that your best friend is fun.
-Instead, say that you are grateful that your best friend is adventurous enough to go dance-walking with you.
+You can always use it later to create the most touching and best gift ever.

 Your Health and Body